 “…[T]he online pornography industry itself is collapsing as amateurs take over from professionals.” -Globe & Mail columnist Margaret Wente

 So what does MacKinnon say now, after years of blaming pornography on men?
 It’s still men’s fault?
 If men didn’t consume porn, women would fulfill themselves elsewhere?
 But you could easily turn that around: It’s women’s fault, because if women didn’t do porn — which they voluntarily do in unprecedented number in an era of unprecedented opportunities in the world of work (while men barely have a toehold in the world of children) — men couldn’t consume it.
-Still, no doubt in MacKinnon’s mind, “it’s still men’s fault” can’t be turned around: women are ever-powerless victims under the total control of the ever-powerful male.
+Nevertheless, no doubt in MacKinnon’s mind the notion of “it’s still men’s fault” can’t be turned around: women are ever-powerless victims under the total control of the ever-powerful male.
 To MacKinnon, women are mindless robots programmed to service men.

 Empirically, all pornography is made under conditions of inequality based on sex, overwhelmingly by poor, desperate, homeless, pimped women who were sexually abused as children. -C. MacKinnon, “Only Words“